February 8, 2018

 If you decide to try the system, you will need a prescription for it.
 The Abbott website offers an easy prescription request form and will forward it to your healthcare provider.

 At Healthcare Associates of Texas, we specialize in finding the optimal treatment for you.
 Our diabetes specialists work with you to help manage your blood sugar and find the best long-term therapy for your diabetes.
-Call our Appointment Line at (972) 258-7499 or contact us by email.
+Book an appointment today.

 Source: diaTribLearn, “FreeStyle Libre Now Available in Major US Pharmacies”